jakeaylmer/process_cmip6_data/README.md

 There are a few other text files in `/paths` used for similar&#x2014;and in most cases self-explanatory&#x2014;purposes.

+Note that the path of the directory containing the root directory respository needs to be on the Python `PATH` environment variable, so that it is importable as a module within Python scripts (e.g., on Unix systems: `export PYTHONPATH=${PYTHONPATH}:/path/to/directory`).

 ### Source code
 There main processing code is under the `/src` directory.
 The scripts (see _Script directories_) are mostly just calls to these functions/routines: